Sanglorian/orcus/Orcus Advanced Options - current.md

 *Level 3*

+**Item Power** (free, encounter)
-Once per encounter, reroll a failed Intelligence attack or an Intelligence-based skill check.
+ You miss on an Intelligence attack or fail an Intelligence-based skill check: Reroll the attack roll or skill check.

 ### Helm of Brilliance